 Stephen Johnston is a Northern Irish artist creating hyper-realistic paintings that focus on thought provoking scenarios.
 The artist depicts everyday objects placed together that juxtapose one and other and create new narratives.
 Johnston is heavily inspired by surrealists René Magritte and Michaël Borremans, along with photo-realist artists such as Denis Peterson.
 Johnston’s work is characterised by its painstaking level of detail and craftsmanship.
 A recent commission of Johnston’s hangs in the ‘Great Hall’ at Queen’s university in Belfast.

-We're delighted to now be open as normal and back to taking appointments in the Gallery where you can have a complimentary tour and receive advice on your next investment from one of our art consultant, to book an appointment click here.
+We're delighted to now be open as normal and back to taking appointments in the Gallery where you can have a complimentary tour and receive advice on your next investment from one of our art consultant.